Chai Latte Cake

 - Spices – Chai is all about spices.
 You can buy Indian chai tea bags that come with the spics and infuse them in the milk.
 The spice mix just makes it more potent and stronger in flavor.

-How to make a chia spiced cake
+Step-by-step: How to make a chai-spiced cake

 Chai spice cake